aminamazlin/movie-flex/README.md

 # Welcome to your Expo app 👋

-a mobile movie application where you can search a movie, see trending an popular movies.
+A mobile movie application where you can search a movie, see trending and popular movies.

 ## Get started